 Core Human Tasks

-The human instance remains indispensable as a supervisor and validating authority.
-The focus is shifting from mere code generation to the control of complex agentic systems.
-This redefinition of work is driving the deconstruction of the Software Development Lifecycle.
+The human remains indispensable as a supervisor and validating authority.
+The focus is shifting from mere code generation to directing complex agentic systems.
+This redefinition of work is what is dismantling the software development lifecycle.

 What does this mean for your company?